-For the servicing of the rights to conditional allotment of RBI shares granted to the beneficiaries by the SIP (or under similar future programmes) it is appropriate, and perhaps even economically advisable - to the extent that the company does not want to exercise its right to proceed to settlement in cash - that the company acquire own shares for the purpose of passing them on to the group of beneficiaries.
-The Management Board was therefore authorised at the General Meeting of July 8th, 2010 to acquire own shares in accordance with sec.
-65 para.
-1 sub-para.
-8 of the Stock Corporation Act.
+The vesting period for the last tranche issued for the business year 2013 will end on 31 December 2017 so that the last allotment of shares will take place in 2018.
+For the purpose of servicing until 2018 the rights to conditional allotment of RBI shares granted to the beneficiaries so far by the SIP tranches 2011, 2012 and 2013 it is appropriate, and perhaps even economically advisable - to the extent that the company does not want to exercise its right to proceed to settlement in cash - that the company acquire own shares for the purpose of passing them on to the group of beneficiaries.

 Although the alienation and/or allotment of RBI shares acquired in this manner to executives and Management Board members of the company and its affiliated companies is indirectly accompanied by an effect that is comparable to an exclusion of shareholders' subscription rights, it nevertheless in accordance with sec.
 153 para.
 5 of the Stock Corporation Act constitutes, by virtue of the law, sufficient grounds for alienating shares in a way "other than by sale via the stock exchange or by public offer".
-Under the SIP, 415.614 own shares have been allotted to executives and Management Board members of the company and its affiliated companies since the authorisation was granted on July 8^{th} , 2010.
+Under the SIP tranche 2011, in total 47.318 shares have been allotted to executives and Management Board members of the company and its affiliated companies since the authorisation was granted on 4 June 2014.